 The cost of a network is usually determined by the number of sensors and their attributes, such as sensitivity and dynamic range.
 Placement locations need to be considered as well, as the deployment of sensors close to a leak may be costly due to additional operational costs to cope with the expected severe environment.
 On the other hand, it can enable using less-sensitive sensors, which are usually cheaper.
 It should also be noted that in many industrial sites, sensor locations may be limited due to economic and practical considerations.

 A static deployment approach, that satisfies the steady-state average conditions, might work well when no changes take place in the sources, emissions and meteorological conditions.
-Nonetheless, as meteorological conditions and sources’ characteristics might change over different , redeployment strategies of a WDESN should be considered.
+Nonetheless, as meteorological conditions and sources’ characteristics might change over different timescales, redeployment strategies of a WDESN should be considered.
 Redeployment techniques allow reorganizing the WDESN by relocating some or all of the sensors, in order to achieve better performance at a minimal effort, according to predefined objectives.

 The following proposal offers to explore and investigate the theoretical and practical aspects of multi-objective optimization models for the deployment of WDESN in time and space, aimed at finding a protocol for placing MSUs, under a set of fiscal and geographical constraints, so the best balance between various objectives is obtained.
 The offered tool can serve decision-makers when either establishing a new network, when performing short-term routine samplings for emission increase detection, or when alternative modes of action should be considered due to sudden changes in plans.
 It considers the time varying meteorological conditions (wind velocity and atmospheric stability) and uses as an objective a quantitative measure of the complexity of the given set of sources/sensors geometries, making it possible to evaluate "scene complexity", i.e. the potential to separate overlapping pollution plumes, once sensors are deployed at specific locations.